horar/strata-host-core/Readme.md

     In addition, make sure that other tools in the requirements section are properly installed and added to the path if needed.

-    Open `Command Prompt`, navigate to Strata Host Core directory and run `bootstrap-host.bat`
+    Open `Command Prompt`, navigate to Strata Host Core root directory and run `bootstrap-host.bat`

     ### MacOS
-    make sure Qt directory is added into the path if not, open Terminal and run the following command
+    make sure Qt directory is added into the path if not, open `Terminal` and run the following command:
     ```
     export PATH=$PATH:<QT installed directory>/5.12.xx/clang_64/bin
     ```